Honorable Edmund Kuempel, Chair, House Committee on Licensing & Administrative Procedures

 John S. O'Brien, Director, Legislative Budget Board

-HB1854 by Davis, John (Relating to the registration of roofing contractors; providing penalties.), As Introduced
+HB1807 by Giddings (Relating to registration and regulation of crane operators, signalpersons, and riggers; providing penalties.), As Introduced

 This bill would make no appropriation but could provide the legal basis for an appropriation of funds to implement the provisions of the bill.